flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: flip -HOISTING

-Finding and exploiting the intricate structure of CPTs is a long-running enterprise in the PGM community~\citep{choi2013compiling, sanner2005affine, boutilier96context}.
-In particular, \citet{chavira2008probabilistic} identified \emph{parameter sharing} as an important optimization for speeding up exact probabilistic inference in graphical models.
-The CPT for $\Pr(B \mid A)$ in Figure~\ref{fig:bnencodeB} has \emph{repetitious parameters}: $\Pr(B = 1 \mid A = 1) = \Pr(B = 1 \mid A = 2)$. \citet{chavira2008probabilistic} showed how to exploit repetitious parameters while encoding a graphical model into a logical representation.

-In essence parameter sharing is a special case of \fliphoisting{}, and served as an inspiration for our approach.
-This can be seen in Figure~\ref{fig:bnencodeC}, where \texttt{flip 0.2} is redundant and can be hoisted.
-There are important differences between parameter sharing and \fliphoisting{}.
-First, \fliphoisting{} has \emph{global scope}: parameter sharing is limited to exploiting repetitious parameters within a single CPT, while \fliphoisting{} is a whole-program analysis that applies to arbitrary probabilistic programs with program structure like conditionals and tuples.
-Second, parameter sharing works on a logical \emph{undirected} representation of the Bayesian network, and hence is tied to a specific kind of inference algorithm; \fliphoisting{} is a program optimization that works on a directed probabilistic program regardless of the down-stream inference algorithm that is applied.

-\paragraph{Encoding Discrete Distributions} A question raised by the comparison between \fliphoisting{} and parameter sharing is: how does \fliphoisting{} -- which, as its name implies, only handles Boolean random variables -- handle arbitrary discrete random variables?
-The problem of translating discrete distributions into some combination of Bernoulli random variables is known as \emph{categorical encoding}, and it has been studied in the graphical modeling literature in the context of weighted model counting.
-There are many possible encodings, and an important conclusion is that the overall inference performance is quite sensitive to this choice.
-For instance, \textsc{enc3} from \citet{chavira2008probabilistic} can exploit repetitious parameters, but is generally regarded to require more Boolean random variables than the \textsc{sbk} encoding introduced by \citet{sang2005performing}.
-One contribution of the present work is a study of categorical encodings in the context of probabilistic programs.
-In particular, we show how to exploit repetitious parameters with \textsc{sbk}-like encodings; this will be elaborated on in Section~\ref{s:categorical}.

-\section{\texttt{flip}-hoisting}
+\section{\texttt{flip}-HOISTING}

-In this section we formally introduce \fliphoisting{}.
-In order to unambiguously refer to each \texttt{flip} in a program, we assume that each one has a unique numeric id; we assign these ids as subscripts as shown in Figure~\ref{fig:fig1}a.
-Denote syntactic probabilistic programs as $\prog$, and let $\dbracket{\prog}$ denote the probability distribution on the values returned by $\prog$.
+In this section we formally introduce \fh{}.
+In order to unambiguously refer to \flip{}s in a program, we assume that each one has a unique identifier; we assign these identifiers as subscripts as shown in Figure~\ref{fig:fig1}.
+We denote syntactic probabilistic programs as $\prog$ and let $\dbracket{\prog}$ denote the probability distribution on the values returned by $\prog$.